in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 }
 ```

-### Expose DELETE Method on Student Resouce
+### Showcase the DELETE Method on Student Resources

-Delete method is simple.
+The delete method is simple.
 All you have to do is to call `studentRepository.deleteById(id)`.

 ```
 @DeleteMapping("/students/{id}")